vilmaq/cha-cha-charity-client/README.md

 - **Events page** - On this page, anyone could see the various events related to the category clicked.
 - **Category** - In the navbar, you could see a button named category.
 If you click on that, then it shows a dropdown list of various categories.
 You just need to click on any category and it will show the events related to that category.
 - **See More Button** - If any user clicks on the see more button, they will move to a new page where they could see full details related to the category they clicked.
-- **Sign up** - If anyone clicks on sign up button,they will be moved to the sign up page.

 - **Event Detail Page** - On this page, anyone could see the day, date and time about the event and they could register for the same by clicking on the sign up button on that page.
 - **Dashboard page** - If anyone comes to this page, they have to enter the personal/official details and also the categories about which they want to get information.
+- **Sign up page** - If anyone clicks on sign up button,they will be moved to the sign up page.

 ![image](./public/assets/images/signup-cha.png)